SoftwareAG/c8y-docs/content/predictive-analytics/activity-recognition-bundle/activity-recognition-using-iphone.md

 This section deals with the basic data science steps of creating an activity recognition model with self-collected data.
 First of all, you need to register your iPhone.
 Then follow the sections below for collecting data, training the model and using the model to recognize activities via the phone.
 Note, that the phone for the entire workflow has to be of the same type because the data and sensors for device types may differ.

-#### Register an iPhone in Cumulocity
+#### Register an iPhone in Cumulocity IoT

-Registering an iPhone on Cumulocity involves installing the Cloud Sensor App on your phone and using it for completing the registration.
+Registering an iPhone on Cumulocity IoT involves installing the Cloud Sensor App on your phone and using it for completing the registration.

 Follow the steps described in [Optional services > Cumulocity IoT Sensor App](/users-guide/optional-services#android-cloud-sensor-app) in the User guide.